bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

       &END XC_FUNCTIONAL
     &END XC

-Using a GGA functional is usually a good starting point for a running a QM calculation.
+Using a GGA functional is usually a good starting point for running a QM calculation.
 It is not computationally expensive and it is simple to set up in CP2K.

 **BLYP or PBE?**

 BLYP and PBE are the most commonly used GGA functionals.
-The main difference between them is are PBE is non empirical i.e. the parameters based only of QM rules, and BLYP is part-empirical with some parameters chosen based on fittings.
+The main difference between them is that PBE is non-empirical i.e. the parameters are based on theoretical consideration and calculations, while BLYP is partially-empirical because some parameters were obtained via emperical fittings.
 As a result PBE gives rather accurate results for a wide range of systems, whereas BLYP can be more accurate than PBE for some particular systems.
-This also follows for the hybrid methods PBE0 and B3LYP which use functionals from their GGA counterparts.
+This consideration also holds for the hybrid methods PBE0 and B3LYP which are derived from their GGA counterparts PBE and BLYP, respectively (see below).
 If BLYP/B3LYP are not widely used in your research area then it may be prudent to use PBE or PBE0 instead.